+Since publishing our original artificial cell dynamics paper in Science in 2003, more and more research is being done in this area and many different types of approaches are offering incredible promise.
 We are currently developing several distinct types of artificial cells in the laboratory, based on lipid bilayer interfaces and droplet-based emulsions.
 Several life-like characteristics are explored including self-movement, self-division, biochemical transformation, group dynamics and self-identity.
-In parallel with developing new artificial cell technologies we are exploring the use of artificial cells in natural cell ecologies such as microbial fuel cells (see below) and in directed theranostics.
+In parallel with developing new artificial cell technologies we are exploring the use of artificial cells in natural cell ecologies such as microbial fuel cells and in conjunction with robotic interfaces.